-Item No. Infrastructure and other elements Performance targets Performance measures 5.11 Sports Courts, including but not limited to tennis, basketball, netball, cricket pitch and sports goals.
-Court surfaces are fit for purpose with goal posts, nets and seating areas where relevant.
+Item no. Infrastructure and other elements Performance targets Performance measures 5.14 Sports Courts, including but not limited to tennis, basketball, netball, cricket pitch and sports goals.
+Court surfaces are managed by Council and maintained by Council and Clubs (when leased), and are fit for purpose with goal posts, nets and seating areas where relevant.
 Courts are available for use in accordance with the terms of lease agreement.
 Maintenance is carried out as required.
-5.12 Sports lighting Sports lighting infrastructure illuminates sporting fields, courts and nearby equipment to ensure these areas are safe and fit for purpose.
-Maintenance and repair work is undertaken to maintain flood lights in accordance with Australian Standards and /or the relevant sporting code requirements.
-5.13 Telecommunications Infrastructure (third party) Telecommunications infrastructure is managed and maintained by the owner in accordance with the lease and the requirements of the Local Government Act 1999 and the Telecommunications Act 1997 (Cwlth).
+5.15 Sporting Ovals x 2 The turf and associated infrastructure are provided and maintained in a fit for purpose state.
+Council will regularly inspect the condition of the oval and associated infrastructure and undertake maintenance and renewal works as required.
+5.16 Stormwater infrastructure Stormwater management elements are managed with consideration for amenity and recreational facilities.
+Stormwater infrastructure is maintained in accordance with Stormwater Asset Management Plans for the relevant catchment.
+5.17 Telecommunications Infrastructure (third party) Telecommunications infrastructure is managed and maintained by the owner in accordance with the lease and the requirements of the Local Government Act 1999 and the Telecommunications Act 1997 (Cwlth).
 Review of terms and conditions undertaken at the end of each lease period to determine compliance by lessee.
+5.18 Watercourse maintenance Watercourses and creeks are maintained and free of obstructions to enable natural waterflow.
+Watercourses are inspected on a regular basis and maintained for weed growth, debris, pollutants and erosion.